Randyland: History

 Randy Gilson was born in Homestead, Pennsylvania.
 Early in life he suffered from homelessness and poverty.
-He moved to Pittsburgh's Northside in 1982, where he was a community activist planting over 800 street gardens and 50 vegetable gardens.
-His guerrilla gardening spans otherwise vacant lots across Manchester, the Mexican War Streets, and surrounding neighborhoods.
+He moved to Pittsburgh's Northside in 1982, where he was a community activist, planting over 800 street gardens and 50 vegetable gardens.
+His guerrilla gardening planted vacant lots in Manchester, the Mexican War Streets, and surrounding neighborhoods.

-The property that would become Randyland was purchased on a credit card for $10,000 in 1995.
-Gilson uses dumpster diving and upcycling to fill his home with colorful oddities that include pink flamingos, mannequins, and plastic dinosaurs.
-The houses and fences are adorned with murals depicting neighbors dancing and smiling.
+He bought the property that would become Randyland on a credit card for $10,000 in 1995.
+Using upcycling, Gilson decorates his home with items such as mannequins, plastic dinosaurs and pink flamingos.
+The fences display murals with neighbors dancing and smiling.

-In late 2016, Gilson's partner Mac McDermott was diagnosed with terminal prostate cancer.
-Upon hearing the news, Randyland fans raised over $20,000 and sent Randy and Mac on their first vacation.
+In late 2016, Gilson's partner David Paul Francis "Mac" McDermott was diagnosed with terminal prostate cancer.
+Upon hearing the news, Randyland fans raised over $20,000 and sent Gilson and McDermott on their first vacation.
 The couple visited the Grand Canyon and Hollywood.
 Afterwards, Gilson retired from his restaurant job to spend more time with the ailing McDermott.
 Following the announcement, Foo Conner joined Randyland as co-director.

 The neighborhood around the museum experienced explosive growth in 2016-2019.
 Randyland itself reportedly doubled in attendance.
-The courtyard was completely overhauled to accommodate the traffic.
-Under Conner's curation, the facility embraced being a Selfie Museum as a vibrant backdrop for photos.
+The courtyard was overhauled to accommodate the traffic.
+Under Conner's curation, the facility embraced being a selfie museum as a vibrant backdrop for photos.

-David Paul Francis "Mac" McDermott died on January 10, 2019.
+McDermott died on January 10, 2019.
 As Gilson's partner, he was posthumously given the title of co-founder.
 Journalists noted that McDermott may have downplayed his role when alive but was a backbone of the museum.
 Later that year, Randyland received the Mayor's Award for Public Art for 2019.
 Conner left the museum early 2020.

-Because it is outdoors, Randyland was one of the only art museums opened in Pennsylvania during the COVID-19 pandemic.
+Because it is outdoors, Randyland was one of the only art museums open in Pennsylvania during the COVID-19 pandemic.
 Gilson came out of retirement.
 The Courtyard was changed to a socially distanced playground throughout quarantine.
 Many of the original murals have been painted over.

-As of 2022, Randyland is still free and popular tourist attraction.
+As of 2022, Randyland is still a free and popular tourist attraction.